xenondevs/Docs/docs/nova/addon/addon-configuration.md

 # Configure Addon

-Now that you've created your project, you need to set several values in the `addon` task.
+Now that you've created your project, you need to set several values in the `addon` extension.
-:material-information-outline:{ title="Part of the xyz.xenondevs.nova:nova-gradle-plugin" }
 If you're using the addon template, most of these values are already set for you.

 **Options marked with a * are required.**